unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     }
     ```

-1. Now that we have some basic data to bind to, in the **Solution Explorer**, double-click **MainPage.xaml** to open, then add the following code.
+1. Now that we have some basic data to bind to, in the **Solution Explorer**, in the Shared project, double-click **MainPage.xaml** to open, then add the following code.
 We will start by adding a XML Namespace for the Converters and Controls from the Microsoft Community Toolkit as shown below:

     ```xml
     <Page x:Class="BugTracker.MainPage"